"Is Your Krill Harvested Sustainably?"

-The Antarctic krill biomass is under the management of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), which is comprised of 25 countries.
-The CCAMLR is the ONLY official and reliable international organism involved in the management of sustainable krill fishery and the monitoring of krill stock.
+The Antarctic krill biomass is under the management of the Commission for the Conversation of Antarctic Marine Living Resources (CCAMLR), which is comprised of 24 countries and the European Union (EU).
+CCAMLR is the ONLY official and reliable international organization involved in the management of sustainable krill harvesting and the monitoring of krill stock.
 NO krill shortage has ever been forecasted by CCAMLR.

-With a wide variety of information available on the total biomass of Antarctic krill range from 170 million to 740 million tons, averaging around 420 million tons; a standing stock with an annual reproduction rate of several hundred million tons.
-This means that there is more than enough krill to continue supporting the marine ecosystem and human consumption.
+With a wide variety of information available on the total biomass of Antarctic krill, one source estimates a range of 100 million to 500 million tons.
+With an estimated annual reproduction rate of several hundred million tons, this means that there is more than enough krill to continue supporting the marine ecosystem and human consumption.

-It's amazing how something as small as Antarctic krill can give your health such a big boost in more ways than one by providing you with powerful antioxidants and health-promoting omega-3 fats.*
+It's amazing how something as small as Antarctic krill can support your health by providing you with powerful antioxidants and omega-3 fats.*

-My Pure Krill Oil delivers all the benefits of Pure Antarctic Krill Oil in the form of capliques (two-piece hard shell capsules sealed with a band) instead of the usual gel caps or other types of capsules.
+My Pure Krill Oil delivers all the benefits of Antarctic krill oil in the form of Licaps® instead of the usual gel caps or other types of capsules.
 Licaps capsules help protect the krill oil from oxidation, leaking, and tampering.

 Try Pure Krill Oil today and take control of your health!